-Before calculating temporal requirements for protocol entities, the transformation presented in section 3.2 must be applied to the timed service specification SST for obtaining the specification TSST.
-Therefore, outgoing transitions of a same state in TSST are executed by a same protocol entity.
+Before computing temporal requirements for protocol entities, the transformation presented in section 3.2 must be applied to the timed service specification SST for obtaining the specification TSST.
+The method for obtaining TSST from SST is similar to the method explained in section 3.2.1, if we replace transitions T_p =(E,a) by transitions T_p =(E,a, C_p).
+Therefore, outgoing transitions of a state e in TSST which is reachable by a transition t(p), are executed by a same protocol entity.

-Example of figure 1 is reconsidered for a real-time application (fig. 9.a).
-After transformation, we obtain the non deterministic specification of figure 9.b.
+Example of Figure 1 is reconsidered for a real-time application (Fig. 9.a).
+After transformation, we obtain the non deterministic specification of Figure 9.b.